dw-610/sudoku-solver/README.md

 *Note*: this is not the most efficient way to do it; would be better to update known possible values instead of clearing.

 *Note*: this will not always work; on harder boards, will need to make decisions and try out paths to determine what value is correct.

+### Algorithm v1

+- Iterate over rows, for each cell determine the possible values.
+Do this for the whole board.
+- If any cells only have one possibility:
+  - Set it
+  - eliminate that value from row/column/box blanks
+  - repeat
+- Else:
+  - Save current state of the board
+  - Select one of the two values; record this choice and repeat
+- If a contradiction is reached:
+  - Reset to most recent board and follow other path